 - Travel medical insurance.
 Only once your visa is approved.

-Note that all these documents must be submitted in Czech, so you might need to hire a legal translator in some cases.
+Note that you must submit all the documents in Czech, so you might need to hire a legal translator in some cases.

 Apart from all the documents listed above, you will also need to pay the visa application fee.
 You can check how much it costs on the website of the Czech Embassy in your country of origin.
 For example, here you can find how much it costs at the Embassy of the Czech Republic in Washington D.C.